Skip to main content

 • lesion volumes versus localization (e.g., thalamic, cholinergic pathways, association tracts)

-• carotid artery tortuosity
+• carotid artery tortuosity.

 Fractional anisotropy and disruptions of association tracts are also being correlated with cognitive patterns and decline.
-Advanced statistical techniques, such as partial least squares, will help clarify brain-behaviour relationships as well predictors of decline.
-In new initiatives using our 3T magnet, we are also adding magnetic resonance spectroscopy and fMRI to probe white matter disease and effects of recent stroke in correlation with clinic and cognitive deficits.
+Advanced statistical techniques, such as partial least squares, will help clarify brain-behaviour relationships as well as predictors of decline.
+In new initiatives using our 3T magnet, we are adding MR spectroscopy and functional MRI to probe white matter disease and effects of recent stroke in correlation with clinical and cognitive deficits.